sunjus/user-information/README.md

 ### Description
-This page renders user's information.
-It will display more information if click the button on the first page.
+This app renders user's information.
+It will display more information if the button on the first page is clicked.
 It's using React functional components and jsonplaceholder Api to get data.

 ### Live Demo
 - [Click to go to live demo](https://sunjus-user-information.netlify.app/)